-By Jack Halberstam, author of the forthcoming Trans*: A Quick and Quirky Account of Gender Variability
+By Jack Halberstam, author of Trans*: A Quick and Quirky Account of Gender Variability

 At a time when the visibility and acceptance of transgender people has never been higher, when high school students openly discuss issues of gender variance and businesses boycott states without transgender bathroom policies, President Trump tweeted his intention to ban transgender people from the military.
 Perhaps, President Trump decided that he needed to make this bold move to win back conservative backers.
 No doubt even devout Trump supporters in the USA might be eyeing Trump’s health care policies with bewilderment right now and wondering why they are in bed with a one-percenter with strong ties to Russia and little interest in US businesses.
 For those supporters, Trump offered an olive branch yesterday—by proposing to ban transgender people from the military, he happily sacrificed a gender ambiguous lamb to the mercurial gods of conservative family values.